Kamasan94/public-notes/content/Cybersecurity/TryHackMe Rooms/Paths/Avent Of Cyber 2024/Day 1.md

 ---
-title: "<% tp.file.title %>"
+title: "Maybe SOC-mas music, he thought, doesn't come from a store"
 draft: false
 tags:
 - cybersecurity
 ---

-# Maybe SOC-mas music, he thought, doesn't come from a store
 ### Investigating the Website

 It's a YouTube to Mp3 Converter